 The clause prohibits the landlord from renting out another area in a medical office building to a healthcare tenant with the same type of medical practice.

-To get more on leasing hospital setting, medical equipment, nursing homes, and health facilities information in general, keep visiting our blog or contact us.
+To get more on hospital for rent or leasing hospital setting, medical equipment, nursing homes, and health facilities information in general, keep visiting our blog or contact us.